Ermiasmolla/.github.io/README.md

 ![Density](https://github.com/Ermiasmolla/.github.io/blob/main/Visualizations/Density.png)

-In this part of the analysis I used PGAdmin to run SQL queries to find the top 5 stations for Members as well as Casual riders.
+In this part of the analysis I also used PGAdmin to run SQL queries to find the top 5 stations for Members as well as Casual riders.

 ```{sql connection=}
 SELECT  distinct (start_station_name), count (start_station_name)